 Should You Bother With Influencers at All?

-Because it’s become such a ‘thing’ social media influencers are getting harder to work with, and more and more of them are not quite what they seem.
-Do you really want to pay a 15 year old a hundreds just because she says she’s an influencer (but actually has fewer followers than your accounts)?
-That’s a true story by the way, one of the many told in this rather humorous, but factual article from one of (social media superstar) George Takei’s properties.
+Becauseit’s become such a ‘thing’ social media influencers are getting harder to work with, and more and more of them are not quite what they seem.
+Do you really want to pay a 15-year-old a hundred just because she says she’s an influencer (but actually has fewer followers than your accounts)?
+That’s a true story, by the way, one of the many told in this rather humorous, but factual article from one of (social media superstar) George Takei’s properties.

 How can you make yourself an influencer?
 Or position yourself as a thought leader that people listen to?
 Concentrate on yourself.
 For example, learn about TED talks.
 They now run hundreds of branded events around the world and are always looking for new voices, not just established ones, to inform and entertain their audiences.
 You may have just the right message to share without even knowing it.